pedapallisivakumar/sivakumar-portfolio/README.md

 ## 👤 About Me

-Results-driven professional with **8+ years of cross-functional experience** in Supply Chain Management, Operations, and Project Management, built on a foundation of **Navy & Marine operational leadership** — precision, discipline, and mission-critical delivery.
+Results-driven professional with **8+ years of cross-functional experience** in Supply Chain Management, Operations, and Project Management, built on a foundation of **Navy  operational leadership** — precision, discipline, and mission-critical delivery.

 I hold an **MS in Engineering Management** (Supply Chain & Project Management) from **Northeastern University** and a **BTech in Mechanical Engineering**, and I've been recognized as a **Harvard HPAIR Delegate**.

 I'm currently **open to full-time W2 roles** in:
 - Supply Chain & Operations Management
-- Project / Program Management
+- Project Management
 - Manufacturing & Engineering Management

 ---